A Wedding The Grand Hôtel Stockholm

 Join me for an elegant summer wedding Grand Hôtel in downtown Stockholm.
-Stockholm is my hometown and no place I rather be during the magic summer months.
-This elegant Nigerian-Swedish summer wedding where city meets nature was such an extraordinary event and my darling couple, Sara and Visiri, was a delight to work with.
+Stockholm is my hometown and no place I’d rather be during the magic summer months.
+This elegant Nigerian-Swedish summer wedding where the city meets nature was such an extraordinary event, and my darling couple, was a delight to work with.

 The wedding ceremony was traditional and held in the gothic revival architecture church Oscar’s Kyrkan.
 The couple chose this church because of its beauty, perfect location, and near distance to the reception at Grand Hôtel.

-The Grand Hôtel opened the doors to guests in 1874 and ever since then has it been a resort to the stars, the royals and the glitz and glam.
-It sits just across from the Palace and has a spectacular view over the many waterways, as well as over Old Town.
-Naturally.
-This was the number one choice for my clients as they welcomed 220 guests for their downtown Stockholm nuptials.
+The Grand Hôtel opened the doors to guests in 1874, and ever since then has it been a resort to the stars, the royals, and the glitz and glam.
+Grand Hotel sits just across from the Palace and has a spectacular view over the many waterways.
+And over Old Town too.
+Naturally, this was the number one choice for my clients as they welcomed 220 guests for their downtown Stockholm nuptials.

 Ps.
 Swedish peeps, scroll down!!
 The surprise of the evening was Doctor Alban – live on stage!

 We got married in the gorgeous city of Stockholm during the warm and summery of August.
 Stockholm is where I am from and where most of my family lives.
 My husband is British/Nigerian, and the Nigerian tradition says that the marriage shall take place in the bride’s village.